robsonvn/laravel-couchdb/readme.md

 ------------
 * Currently, there's no way to update and delete using Mango Query.
 In this case, we have to query the data, bring it to memory, update the fields and bulk an update.
 * CouchDB is really touchy in matter of indexes, even the documentation recommends to always explicit the index that your query should use.
 In this case, **we are automatically creating all necessaries index on the fly**.
+* CouchDB does not have the concept of collection as MongoDB, so we are using "collections" by adding an attribute (doc_collection) in every single document.
+Please, treat doc_collection as a reserved attribute.
+Use of collections is not optional.

 Limitations
 ------------